kwaclaw/KdSoft.EtwListener/EtwEvents.AgentManager/ReadMe.md

 ## Debug with Visual Studio

-- To allow external clients to connect to the agent manager, you must use public domain name a matching server certificate.
+- To allow external clients to connect to the agent manager, you must use a publicly visible domain name with a matching server certificate.
+  - Modify the file appsettings.Personal.json in EtwEvents.AgentManager to load the right certificate.
+  - Modify the profile "EtwEvents.AgentManager Personal" in EtwEvents.AgentManager to use the new Url.
+  - Modify the file appsettings.Personal.json in EtwEvents.PushAgent to connect to the new Url
+  - When debugging make sure AgentManager uses the new profile "EtwEvents.AgentManager Personal".
 - When switching between Docker and regular debugging, rebuild the project.

 ### Client Authentication